Projects

 ARL Summer School “Sustainable Governance of Land and Water” (completed in 2013)

 The PhD Summer School was financed by the German Academy for Spatial Research and Regional Planning (ARL).
-Thomas Hartmann organized the event.
+Thomas Hartmann organized the event with a total budget of 12,000 Euro.
 The results are an IWRA Webinar and Policy Brief, a Special Issue (Water International) and a book publication (Routledge).

 Conference “Planning, Law, and Property Rights” (completed in 2010)

-About 125 international academics participated in the 2010 annual conference of the International Academic Association on Planning, Law and Property Rights (www.plpr-association.org) at TU Dortmund.
+About 125 international academics participated in the 2010 annual conference of the International Academic Association on Planning, Law and Property Rights (PLPR) at TU Dortmund.
 Thomas Hartmann was one of the main organizers.
+The total budget amounted to 25,000 Euro.